patochamorro/RealEstateListingAPI/README.md

 ## Areas to improve

-* Uniqueness enforcement is **not guaranteed at the DB level**
+* Uniqueness enforcement is **not guaranteed at the DB level**.
-* Potential race conditions under high concurrency
+* Potential race conditions under high concurrency.
-* For production-grade systems, adding a DB constraint would be strongly recommended
+* For production-grade systems, adding a DB constraint would be strongly recommended.
 * Secure the API using OAuth2, JWT, API keys, etc.
-* Manage API versioning
+* Manage API versioning.
+* Increase unit tests to reach at least 80% coverage, improving code quality.
+* Add a gRPC controller/service in the presentation layer to expose internal endpoints for microservice-to-microservice communication.

 ## Techs